Lady Pamela Hicks: Marriage and children

-David Nightingale Hicks died on 29 March 1998, aged 69, from lung cancer.
+David died on 29 March 1998, aged 69, from lung cancer.

 Later life

-Lady Pamela Hicks has been a Director of H Securities Unlimited, a fund management and brokerage firm, since 1991.
+Lady Pamela has been a Director of H Securities Unlimited, a fund management and brokerage firm, since 1991.
 She is a former director of Cottesmore Farms.
 In 2002, she sold her mother's tiara at Sotheby's.

 In 2007, Lady Pamela published her memoirs of her days in New Delhi and Simla, when India was partitioned into India and Pakistan and the Union Jack came down.
 She wrote in India Remembered: A Personal Account of the Mountbattens During the Transfer of Power that, while her mother, Countess Mountbatten of Burma, and Jawaharlal Nehru, the future Prime Minister of India, were deeply in love, "the relationship remained platonic".
 In 2012, she published the second volume of her memoirs titled Daughter of Empire: Life as a Mountbatten, chronicling her childhood, her time in India, and her time as lady-in-waiting to the Queen.

 After the death of her cousin, Prince Philip, Duke of Edinburgh in 2021, she is the last surviving great-grandchild of Princess Alice of the United Kingdom, and following the death of Queen Elizabeth II in September 2022, she became the oldest living descendant of Queen Victoria.
-With her daughter, India Hicks, she attended the queen's state funeral on 19 September 2022.
+With her daughter, India Hicks, she attended the Queen's state funeral on 19 September 2022.